bddckr/BDDRScrollViewAdditions/README.md

 #Reasons for Existence

 `UIScrollView` defines `zoomScale`, `contentOffset` and `contentSize` but these properties don't always return the correct values when `UIScrollView` is animating, for example when `zoomBouncing` is `YES`.
-`UIScrollView` isn't centering its subviews by default, `centersContent` makes this configurable.
+`UIScrollView` isn't centering its subviews by default, `-setCentersContent:`, `centersContentHorizontally` and `centersContentVertically` make this configurable.